-After I have collected your test materials, please sit quietly until the unit has ended.

-After I have collected your test materials, you may read a book or other allowable materials until the unit has ended.
+(SAY) OPTION A After I have collected your test materials, please sit quietly until the section has ended.
+OPTION B After I have collected your test materials, I will dismiss you.
+OPTION C After I have collected your test materials, you may read a book or other allowable materials until the section has ended.

-You will have 60 minutes to complete this unit.
+SAY You will have 60 minutes to complete this section.
 I will let you know when you have 10 minutes of testing time left.